 Get out of Auto

 After playing with the automatic settings on your camera, try to play with manual settings for taking photos.
-For me this is a trial and error stage.
+For me, this is a trial and error stage.
 Good thing you can always delete those ugly photos on your memory card.
-Shifting to manual settings maybe a bit too much for if you are still struggling with the automatic settings.
+Shifting to manual settings may be a bit too much for you if you are still struggling with the automatic settings.
 But manual settings put you in charge of how great your photo should be.
 If the manual setting is giving you a hard time in taking great photos, you can always go back to automatic settings.

 My photo below was taken with a manual setting.
 This was after practicing for months on combining automatic and manual settings.

 Look at How Others are Doing it

 Take a look at other travel photography blogs and websites.
 Follow professional travel photographers on social media.
 Observe their photos and their composition style.
 Subscribe to Flickr and Youtube channels on travel photography guides and podcasts.
 Join forums and ask questions.
 Ask a lot of questions about photography terms and photography style and why they adopt a certain style in taking their travel photos.
-You would be surprised at how accommodating these professional photographers at answering newbie questions.
+You would be surprised at how accommodating these professional photographers are at answering newbie questions.
 They’re really nice and it’s great to learn from them!

 Lastly, practice and more practice

 Practice and practice more.
-I can not stress this enough, how practice makes everything perfect or near perfect.
-In the long run you will adopt a photography style on your own.
+I can not stress enough, how practice makes everything perfect or near perfect.
+In the long run, you will adopt a photography style on your own.
 The end result?
 You publish a more awesome post with your own awesome photos!

 Ok, gotta go!
-The golden hour, that moment when sunrise and sunset makes everything gold, is upon us here in Singapore and its great time to practice!
+The golden hour, that moment when sunrise and sunset make everything gold, is upon us here in Singapore, and its a great time to practice!